reborg/reclojure/README.md

 # reclojure

-Clojure in Clojure the hard way.
+Clojure in Clojure.
+Old style.

 ## What is this?

 Clojure has a quite complicated Java codebase (along with the Clojure side of it called standard library) and as any other Java out there, it can be translated into Clojure.
-The approach adopted in this project takes class by class, method by method, almost line by line translation of the Java side of Clojure into Clojure itself.
-This project will lead eventually to a very consistent translation.
+The approach adopted in this project takes class by class, method by method, almost line by line translation of the Java side of Clojure into Clojure itself, hopefully creating a very consistent translation.
+This was the original vision about writing Clojure in itself at the beginning of 2009 with "new-new" that later became deftype/defprotocol/definterface and friends.

-## OO->FP challenges
+## Gotchas

-* ClassB extends ClassA is resolved with a protocol ProtocolA for the abstract part of ClassA and a map map-impl-A containing names to functions impl for the concrete part of ClassA.
-ClassB is implemented as derecord ClassB extend ProtocolA + mix-in of map-impl-A + any other additional behaviour merged in the map.
-ClassA as such is never instantiated as a record, extactly like in Java there are no instances of abstract classes.
-* Interfaces are mapped to their respective protocols.
-There is no way to extend protocols from other protocols, so interface extension cannot be resolved by protocols.
-It needs to be resolved at the concrete defrecord implementation by walking all the implemented interfaces and implementing them inline in the record declaration.
-* Inner classes are translated as independent defrecords.
-If classA contains an inner classB, classB should receive an instantiation of classA when it is initialized, so it can access members of classA if necessary.
+* Implementing a purely functional data structure that offers persistence (like all core Clojure data structures) and at the same time avoid waste by internal sharing, *is going to involve state* although it is carefully hidden from you
+* Java-like mutable objects are better implemented with mutable deftypes
+* Abstract classes (something that was kept outside the scope of protocols by design in Clojure) needs to be implemented by assoc-ing general functions into deftypes definitions
+* In Java, inhereting from a class that implements interfaces (and maybe those interefaces extend others) automatically implies that the resulting objects are conformant to all interfaces, from the first level or above.
+In Clojure there is no such a thing like inheritance of types, there is one level only.
+So the Java concrete type needs to be analyzed for all the inherited interfaces and the resulting Clojure deftype will have to implements all of them (like a mix-in).
+* More gotchas to come soon.

 ## TODO

-*
+* Completely WIP, still not working, since the implementation of one persistent data structure (for example) implies a lot of dependencies to be implemented as well.

 ## License